PathlyLearningPlatform/Backend/backend/docs/ai/AI.md

 - **Shared utilities** - Extract only when used in 2+ places
 - **Clear boundaries** - Services shouldn't know each other's internals
 - **Language conventions** - Follow each language's idioms, not forced consistency

+### Dependencies

+- Prefer framework-agnostic dependencies in `domain/`.
+- `@nestjs/mapped-types` is treated like a normal npm utility library.
+It is acceptable in `domain/` when used purely for TypeScript type/DTO helpers (no Nest runtime behavior).
+- Avoid pulling Nest runtime concepts into `domain/` (DI, decorators, modules/providers).

 ### Quality Standards